-Practice as consistently as you can.
-15 minutes a day is better than 4 hours on Saturday.
-That way you can build upon the info you learned the previous session instead of relearning everything that you have forgotten since last weekend.
+Practice your ‘ukulele playing in as consistent a manner as you can.
+15 minutes a day is much better than 4 hours on Saturday.
+It allows you to build upon what you learned in your previous session.
+Otherwise, you’ll end up relearning everything that forgot over the work week.

-Repeat yourself and play whatever you are working on over and over.
+Repeat yourself and play whatever you are working on over and over (as long as you aren’t practicing mistakes!).
 The best way you can get something in your head is to play it again and again.
-Go slowly so as not to make any mistakes.
-You should get to the point that you don’t have to think about what you are doing.
-It should just happen.
+The goal is to get to the point that you don’t have to think about what you are doing.
+It should just happen by itself.

 Don’t Watch Your Fingers:

 Many people have to stare at their fingers to play well.
 This is a severe limitation and should be avoided by practicing without any visual input.
 If you’re playing a song in a coffee shop and someone drops something, your reaction is to look up to see if there is a threat.
 Is that going to make you stop playing?
 The answer should be “no.”

 One way would to practice this be to play your ‘ukulele in the dark (really dark) – it forces you to feel and hear the notes and not see them.
 Another one I’ve heard is to play lying down.
 This makes it difficult to lift your head and look at the notes.
 (I shouldn’t have to say that you must maintain proper technique and positioning for this to be worthwhile – don’t turn your ‘ukulele up toward you!)